Tenbury Railway: Construction and opening

+David Wylie, assistant engineer to the Shrewsbury and Hereford Railway was appointed engineer and Brassey and Field were appointed contractors.
 The line did not take long to construct, and Colonel Yolland of the Board of Trade inspected the line on 27 July 1861 with a view to authorising passenger traffic.
 He approved the opening, but required a full double junction to be provided at Woofferton: only the southbound line was connected; and the signals there were inadequate.

-The railway opened on 1 August 1861; there were five trains each way daily; the railway contractor Thomas Brassey worked the line, as he was working the S&HR main line at the time.
+The railway opened on 1 August 1861; there were five trains each way daily; the railway contractor Thomas Brassey worked the line, as he was working the S&HR main line at the time..

 The Tenbury station was actually at Burford, the seat of Lord Northwick, and on the north side of the River Teme.
 The town of Tenbury is on the south side of the River Teme, which is spanned by an ornate road bridge.
 The county boundary is in the centre of the river, and whilst Tenbury Wells is in Worcestershire, the railway station was in Shropshire.